OGE-AMOR/alx-system_engineering-devops/0x00-shell_basics/README.md

-show content including hidden files in long format
+display content in long format